Free Fillable Forms e-File FAQs

 Acknowledgment emails are sent within 48 hours after e-filing a return via State Fillable Forms.
 This email advises if the return has been accepted or rejected.
 If you do not see this email in your inbox, follow these steps:

 - Verify you are viewing the same email account that you used to create a State Fillable Forms account.

-- Check your email's spam filter.
-If the email is in your spam filter, add firstname.lastname@example.org to your e-mail safe senders list to ensure that you receive future emails.
+- Review your email's spam filter to ensure that firstname.lastname@example.org is on your e-mail safe senders list.
 Each e-mail program and spam filter differs, so please check your e-mail account or service provider for additional help.

 - If you still have not received the e-mail after these steps, contact Customer Services at (804) 367-8031.

 I need help signing into / accessing my State Fillable Forms tax return.
 Who do I call?